davidmasse/blog-lightrail-path/README.md

 ![waits](graphs/waits.png)

 7:36PM is still very much part of the evening rush hour, and many commuters would be better served by more HBLR departures from Hoboken 7:00-9:00PM.
 A 26-minute wait between PATH and HBLR legs could easily push a commute to over an hour - without including time getting to the PATH in Manhattan and walking time from HBLR to home in New Jersey.
 HBLR departures from Hoboken 5:00-6:15 could be reduced slightly to compensate if necessary.
+The result would be a reduction in typical wait times from 3-16 minutes to 3-12 minutes.